Romans 7:5

 which is born of the flesh is flesh, and that which is born of the spirit is

-principle.
-It’s not a list of rules and regulations that you must learn to
+It is not a list of rules and regulations that you must learn to follow by your

-saved.
-It’s God who must initiate things because it’s His leading and His work.
+who must initiate things because it is His leading and His work.
+The most

-The most important thing for you to do is to be aware of God’s leading and to
+important thing for you to do is to be aware of God’s leading and to surrender

-surrender to it.
-That’s the law of the Spirit.
+to it.
+That is the law of the Spirit.
 God’s Spirit is at work.
-Wise is
+Wise is the

 obstacle that you will have in living by the new law of the Spirit is yourself.